How to Brand Your Student Ministry

 - Focus on your message and what you want to convey, does your name reflect this?

 - Choose names that are short and easy to remember.

 - If you are planning to launch a website or use social media for your ministry group, check to see if your name is available on those channels.

 With clear branding, you can clearly communicate what your ministry’s mission is.
 Create, or revise your mission by defining your purpose.
 A meaningful mission statement can showcase what sets you apart from other groups and ministries.
 Having a defined mission provides your team with common goals to work towards and a clear direction for the future of your student ministry.

 3- Create a Logo

 Now that you have a name and a mission clearly defined, it’s time to create a logo!
 A logo should be memorable and if used correctly, can be a powerful symbolization of who you are and what you represent.
 Depending on your budget, hiring a local agency might be out of the question to design something for your student ministry.
 Luckily, when ordering custom things for your student ministry such as T-shirts, here at Uth Stuph we offer design services and create original artwork.
 Our designers illustrate logos and work with you one-on-one to create something that is inline with your brand.
-You can read more about that here (link to before + after page on our website)
+You can read more about that here.

 4- Create a Color Scheme